Frequently Asked Questions

 - access to HTAi e-newsletters and bulletins, containing resources and news on international developments in HTA;

 - eligibility to attend HTAi Annual Meetings; and

 - eligibility to join all of HTAi’s Interest Groups;

 Organizational members may register up to five members of their organization to receive all the above benefits of Individual and Student Members.
 Other benefits are being developed for Organizational Members, including free electronic access to a range of relevant journals, free posting of employment vacancies on the HTAi website, and the right to place the organization’s logo on a special page of the HTAi’s website, with a link to the organization’s website.

 HTAi statement on relations with public and private organizations

 - HTAi is a scientific and professional membership society.
-It welcomes organisational members and sponsors whose support helps to further the mission of the Society, particularly through the development of new initiatives and the extension of activities to less developed countries.
+It welcomes organizational members and sponsors whose support helps to further the mission of the Society, particularly through the development of new initiatives and the extension of activities to less developed countries.

 - HTAi recognizes that all organizations (governments, non-governmental organisations and businesses) have interests.
 HTAi protects its integrity and independence by requiring transparency in all financial support, by relying primarily on individual members for core funding and by having a diversified pool of sponsors so that no single interest has undue importance.

 - For events with membership fees or meeting sponsorship opportunities, HTAi applies contributions in support of an event as a whole, and such contributions will be given appropriate acknowledgement in programs, posters and other promotional material.
 Sessions in main meeting programs are run under the standards of scientific and professional peer review and these sessions may not be sponsored by an outside organization.
 Social events, pre- and post-meeting workshops and other elements (e.g., bags, books, etc.) may be sponsored at the discretion of the conference Local Organizing Committee.
 Those participating in HTAi meetings are personally responsible for the costs to them of registration and attendance.
 HTAi willingly invites organisations to sponsor participants’ attendance at meetings by subsidising the costs to participants of registration, travel and accommodation, particularly for students and for those attending from less developed countries.